How to Print Labels from Airtable (Product, Shipping, Inventory)

 Shipping Labels

-Address labels for packages with recipient name, address, and tracking barcode.
+Address labels for packages with recipient details and a tracking barcode.
+Often used alongside packing lists and other shipping documents.

 Inventory and Asset Tags